open-devsecops/open-devsecops.github.io/docs/lab-setup-guide/topic-3-devsecops-lab/aws/index.md

 ```bash
 ssh -i topic-3-devsecops-lab-key.pem ubuntu@{ec2_public_ip} -f "sudo docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword"
 ```
-3. Back in your web browser on the Jenkins unlock page, enter the initial admin password you retrieved to unlock 4.
-Select the option to Select Plugins to Install.
+3. Back in your web browser on the Jenkins unlock page, enter the initial admin password you retrieved to unlock

+4. Select the option to Install suggested plugins.
 ![jenkins install plugins page](./assets/customize-jenkins.png)

-5. Choose GitHub from the list of available plugins.
-6. Click Install to start the plugin installation process.
-7. Once the plugin installation is complete, proceed to the Create First Admin User step.
+5. Once the plugin installation is complete, proceed to the Create First Admin User step.
-8. Fill out the form with the admin username, password.
+6. Fill out the form with the admin username, password.
-9. On the Instance Configuration page, ensure the Jenkins URL is set to http://jenkins.internal/.
+7. On the Instance Configuration page, ensure the Jenkins URL is set to http://jenkins.internal/.
 This should be populated automatically.
 ![jenkins instance config page](./assets/url-jenkins.png)
-10. Click Save and Finish.
+8. Click Save and Finish.

 <hr>